apache/tac-website/source/_index.md

 The only constraint we have due to the amount of private (PII) information that we handle, all TAC Committee Volunteers and Committee Members must also be ASF Members.
 As an ASF Member you are free to volunteer to help TAC by sending an email to private@tac.apache.org.
 The TAC Chair or other Committee member will then grant access to TAC only resources.

+The Committee has a policy to clean up the Committee listing every once in a while to current volunteers.
+Or of course you are also free to ask to be removed from the Committee at any time should you no longer have time to volunteer.